Advertiser Disclosure

 Capital One Corporate Card Rewards

-For corporate cards, Capital One offers its One Card program.
-This program will allow your company to manage expenses in real time and set up automatic payments that trigger every evening.
+Capital One’s One Card program allows your company to manage expenses in real time and set up automatic payments that trigger every evening.

 • Save 1% to 4% on more than 30,000 qualifying businesses

-• Redeem points for a statement credit, gift cards, travel bookings
+• Redeem points for statement credit, gift cards, and travel bookings

 • Redeem on-demand or set up automatic redemption